-Hughes County sees 4th COVID case; state count goes to 447
+Hughes County sees 4th COVID case; State count goes to 447

 The state total of coronavirus cases was up 54 to 447 by 5 p.m., Wednesday, April 8, state officials reported on Thursday about noon.
-That's a 13.7 percent increase from the previous day.
+That’s a 13.7% increase from the previous day.

-Of the total of 7,147 people tested, 6,700 had negative returns, meaning they don't have the virus.
-Those testing positive make up 6.25 percent of the total tested, according to health department figures.
+Of the total of 7,147 people tested, 6,700 had negative returns, meaning they don’t have the virus.
+Those testing positive make up 6.25% of the total tested, according to health department figures.

-The number of deaths remained at six; while the number of people who have "ever" been hospitalized with COVID-19 went up by 3, to 27.
+The number of deaths remained at six; while the number of people who have “ever” been hospitalized with COVID-19 went up by three, to 27.

-Minnehaha and Lincoln counties together, comprising the city of Sioux Falls, amounted to 68.7 percent of the state's total COVID-19 cases based on Thursday's figures, with 307 people testing positive
+Minnehaha and Lincoln counties together, comprising the city of Sioux Falls, amounted to 68.7% of the state’s total COVID-19 cases based on Thursday’s figures, with 307 people testing positive.

+Stanley County, home to Fort Pierre, as of Thursday’s report still lacked any confirmed COVID-19 cases.

-The Standing Rock Sioux Tribe reported its first case on the reservation which straddles the South Dakota/North Dakota border.
-Tribal Chairman Mike Faith reported it on Wednesday in a news release sent to news organizations, saying Indian Health Services informed tribal leaders of the person's condition.
-On Thursday the state Department of Health reported the first case in Corson County.
+The Standing Rock Sioux Tribe reported its first case on the reservation which straddles the South Dakota/North Dakota border on the west side of Lake Oahe.
+Tribal Chairman Mike Faith reported it on Wednesday in a news release, stating Indian Health Services informed tribal leaders of the person’s condition.
+On Thursday, the state Department of Health reported the first case in Corson County.

-Faith said the case was discovered through the North Dakota Department of H ealth "contract tracing" from a case in Burleigh County, which is based in Bismarck, North Dakota, near the reservation.
+Faith said the case was discovered through the North Dakota Department of Health “contract tracing” from a case in Burleigh County, which is based in Bismarck, North Dakota, near the reservation.
 The person on Standing Rock in Corson County who tested positive and their family are in self-quarantine, according to Faith.
-The family members show now symptoms, he said.
+The family members show no symptoms, he said.

 The Cheyenne River Sioux Tribe, whose reservation is just south of Standing Rock, this week began a series of checkpoints on highways crossing the the reservation this week.
-Tribal officials say it's to better control the number of people on the reservation during the COVID-19 pandemic.
+Tribal officials said they believe it is best to control the number of people on the reservation during the COVID-19 pandemic.
 Some drivers have been told to find alternate routes around the reservation, according to social media accounts.

-Earlier this year, tribal officials at Cheyenne River Sioux Tribe, based at Eagle Butte, said they were studying the idea of putting up toll booths on highways entering the reservation to help pay for road repairs.
+Earlier this year, tribal officials at Cheyenne River Sioux Tribe, based at Eagle Butte, said they were studying the idea of establishing toll booths on highways entering the reservation to help pay for road repairs.

 Post a comment as